Baal Shem: Practical Kabbalah

-Practical Kabbalah (Kabbalah Ma'asit) is the portion of Jewish mystical tradition that concerns the use of magic to affect physical realities.
+Practical Kabbalah is the portion of Jewish mystical tradition that concerns the use of magic to affect physical realities.
 Historically, leading Kabbalists have disagreed over concerns of illegitimate use of Practical Kabbalah.
 While Ba'alei Shem used Practical Kabbalah to affect miracles and heal those that sought their help, this was controversial.
 As practitioners of Practical Kabbalah, they were mocked by rabbinic authorities throughout the Middle Ages and by followers of the Haskalah movement beginning in the 18th century.

 Amulets

-A scholar of Jewish mysticism and modern day Hasidic rabbi, Yitzchak Ginsburgh, notes that the Torah sanctions the use of amulets.
-This can be understood as a way of arguing for the acceptance of certain parts of Practical Kabbalah within modern rabbinical Judaism:
+A scholar of Jewish mysticism and rebbe today, Yitzchak Ginsburgh, notes that the Torah sanctions the use of amulets.
+This can be understood as a way of arguing for the acceptance of certain parts of Practical Kabbalah within modern Rabbinic Judaism:

-Amulets are on the border between Practical Kabbalah and an external manifestation of Kabbalah, such as name calculation.
-There is a source for amulets in the Torah.
-When a great sage writes Holy Names, without pronouncing them, on parchment and puts it into a container which is worn by the recipient, it can possess healing and spiritual powers.
-At the beginning of the Baal Shem Tov's life, since he was a healer, he used amulets.
-Sometimes the amulet works because of the faith of the recipient in the spiritual power of the amulet.
-At the end of his life, the Baal Shem Tov never wrote the Names of God, only his own signature, Yisrael ben Sara or Yisrael ben Eliezer.
-This was the ultimate amulet given by the Ba'al Shem Tov.

-The Sages teach us that whoever receives a coin from the hands of Job (a tzadik) receives a blessing.
-This is the source in the Talmud that receiving a coin from a great tzaddik brings with it a blessing.
-Thus we see that there are amulets that are permissible.
+The Chazal teach that whoever receives a coin from the hands of Job, receives a blessing.
+This is the source in the Talmud that receiving a coin from a great tzaddik brings with it a blessing, so some amulets are permissible.
 The determining factor is the righteousness and intentions of the person giving the amulet.

 Baalei Shem and physicians

-Due to their emergence during similar times in Renaissance Europe, Baalei Shem and physicians found themselves competing for business.
+Due to their emergence during similar times in the Renaissance, Baale Shem and physicians found themselves competing for business.
 Not yet differentiated, their overlapping roles caused one Baal Shem to write a prayer of protection against these physicians: